HK01569/hyperfan/README.md

 # WARNING
 hyperfan is in alpha at this time.
 Make sure you take precautions to avoid damage to your hardware.
 Feedback, bug reports and feature requests are welcome thank you.
-If you run --ec-dump and want to contribute that file, please open an issue.
+If you run --dump-ec and want to contribute that file, please open an issue.

 Cheers!